sarkershantonu/sarkershantonu.github.io/_posts/2022/jenkins-install-config.md

 # Plugins that we need for demo

 # Jenkins Global Tool Configuration
+- Maven
+- Ant
+- Gradle